iaintshine/ruby-rails-tracer/README.md

 # OpenTracing Rails Instrumentation

 This gem is an attempt to introduce OpenTracing instrumentation into Rails.
-It's in a very early stage.
+It's in an early stage.

 The following instrumentation is supported: